India finesses its Afghan policies

-Equally, despite the high turbulence in India-Pakistan ties at the moment, the policymakers in Delhi cannot overlook that injecting predictability and stability into the relations with Pakistan is fundamentally of much greater consequence to India’s long-term interests than revelling in the momentary pleasures of a ‘great game’ in the Hindu Kush.
+Equally, despite the high turbulence in India-Pakistan ties at the moment, the policymakers in Delhi cannot overlook that injecting predictability and stability into the relations with Pakistan is fundamentally of much greater consequence to India’s long-term interests than reveling in the momentary pleasures of a ‘great game’ in the Hindu Kush.

 Looking back, the ‘forward policy’ toward the Northern Alliance cost India hundreds of millions of dollars without commensurate returns.
-But for the 9/11 attacks and the US intervention, Taliban regime would have consolidated its grip all over Afghanistan and squashed the residual resistance.
+But for the 9/11 attacks and the US intervention, the Taliban regime would have consolidated its grip all over Afghanistan and squashed the residual resistance.

-Corruption is endemic to covert operations and many Northern Alliance leaders ended up becoming filthy rich.
+Corruption is endemic to covert operations and many Northern Alliance leaders ended up becoming extremely rich.
 As for India, unlike in most mature democracies, it has no constitutional mechanism to make intelligence agencies accountable to the parliament or to empower lawmakers to oversee covert operations.

 Thus, India, being a ‘stakeholder’, has to weigh very carefully how its vital interests in Afghanistan can be safeguarded optimally without risking backlash or wasting resources.
 Since the Afghan conflict has been at its core a fratricidal strife, the best course is not to take sides, and at the very least, being a neighboring country, India should not antagonize any of the Afghan groups struggling for ascendancy in the civil war.

-The Taliban recently cautioned Delhi against any policy shift toward supplying lethal weaponry to the Kabul set-up.
+The Taliban recently cautioned Delhi against any policy shift toward supplying lethal weaponry to the Kabul setup.
 Interestingly, the Taliban statement reminded Delhi that they never interfered in India’s internal affairs.

-The heart of the matter is that Taliban’s skirmishes with India over the past quarter century narrow down to the ‘Taliban’ rubric being exploited by Pakistan’s Inter-State Intelligence (ISI) to undertake covert operations against India.
+The heart of the matter is that Taliban’s skirmishes with India over the past quarter century narrow down to the ‘Taliban’ rubric being exploited by Pakistan’s Interstate Intelligence (ISI) to undertake covert operations against India.

 Delhi estimates that the attacks on Indian diplomatic establishments in Afghanistan were in reality ISI covert operations.
-This was a smart ploy on ISI’s part, since these attacks also ensured that Delhi had a closed mind on Taliban.
+This was a smart ploy on ISI’s part, since these attacks also ensured that Delhi had a closed mind on the Taliban.

 In sum, reading the tea leaves in India-Afghan-Pakistani equations is never easy, but Ghani’s visit suggests that Delhi fine-tuned its ‘engagement-cum-detachment’ approach to the Afghan problem.
 There are several reasons for saying so.

-First, there is great fluidity in the Afghan situation and only fools would rush in to pre-judge the outcome of the uncertainties that are playing out uncontrollably at different levels – Ghani’s growing isolation; rift between Ghani and Chief Executive Officer Abdullah; future role of former president Hamid Karzai; legitimacy of the National Unity Government; reform of electoral laws; holding of Loya Jirga; Obama administration’s ‘lame duck’ phase’ and policy vacuum through next several months; creeping shadows of Islamic State; territorial gains by Taliban; and the near-certainty that at some point in a conceivable future a settlement will become inevitable and that will include reconciliation with the Taliban.
+First, there is great fluidity in the Afghan situation and only fools would rush in to prejudge the outcome of the uncertainties that are playing out uncontrollably at different levels — Ghani’s growing isolation; rift between Ghani and Chief Executive Officer Abdullah; future role of former President Hamid Karzai; legitimacy of the National Unity Government; reform of electoral laws; holding of Loya Jirga; Obama administration’s ‘lame duck’ phase’ and policy vacuum through next several months; creeping shadows of Islamic State; territorial gains by Taliban; and the near-certainty that at some point in a conceivable future a settlement will become inevitable and that will include reconciliation with the Taliban.